Have you a few welding projects at home where; Yes, you could pay someone to weld and repair them for you. But wait!

 Leather insulated gloves are a must have.
 As is a welding helmet and safety goggles.
 Then you will need a leather apron or welding jacket to protect your body.

 Good quality welding wire to weld with will save a lot of frustration.
 At least if you know your welding wire is good you can take that out of the ‘what went wrong’ equation.

-If you have serious rust and mill scale to remove, I have a document here that will help.
+If you’ve serious rust and mill scale to remove, you’ll find a document here that’ll help.